SECURE Act rewrites the rules on stretch IRAs

 How to invest

-If you have non-Roth assets dedicated to the same goal and you're willing to complicate things a bit in order to potentially reduce your total tax bill, it may be smart to invest the inherited account more aggressively—and the remaining assets more conservatively.
+If you have non-Roth assets dedicated to the same goal and you're willing to complicate things a bit in order to potentially reduce your total tax bill, it may be smart to invest the inherited account with higher growth potential assets—and the remaining accounts in the goal with lower growth potential assets.
 That way, you can reduce your total tax bill by generating more growth in the Roth account, which is not taxed.

 Scenario 3: You inherit a Roth account and expect a significant change in your tax status or taxable income